 Hitachi ID Bravura Privilege can be used both to discover and analyze existing SSH trust relationships and to inject SSH public keys into .ssh/authorized_keys files as a form of temporary access disclosure.

 Bravura Privilege can discover SSH public keys and trust relationships, to build a trust graph.

 For example, if the public key of account A on system S1 (i.e., A@S1/.ssh/id_rsa.pub) appears in the authorized keys file of account B on system S2 (i.e., B@S2/.ssh/authorized_keys), then A@S1 has access to the B@S2 account.
 Moreover, if A@S1's private key has no password, as is typical, then any user or account with root access on S1 could also connect to B@S2.
 These relationships -- from A@S1 to B@S2 and from root@S1 to B@S2, represent trust and collectively they form a trust graph.

 The SSH trust graph is important because it may allow unanticipated access.
 Building on the above example, if a user is authorized access to A@S1, he implicitly also gains access to B@S2.
 Is that intentional?
 Did approval for the user to sign into A@S1 consider this additional access?

-In addition to discovering the SSH trust graph, Privileged Access Manager can also take trust relationships into consideration when computing required approvals for access, and report on the trust relationships.
+In addition to discovering the SSH trust graph, Bravura Privilege can also take trust relationships into consideration when computing required approvals for access, and report on the trust relationships.
 Trust graph analytics, in turn, can identify high risk accounts (for example, that are widely trusted) and to disable unnecessary trust relationships.